-6.2 The application is for to 75 dwellings with associated infrastructure, landscaping and public open space.
-The application is in outline with all matters reserved apart from the access point, which is to be achieved through the demolition of the property 'White Oak', the second property in from the western end of development in Thorrington Road.
+6.2 The application is for up to 75 dwellings with associated infrastructure and landscaping.
+The application is in outline with all matters reserved apart from the strategic access point, which is to be onto Plough Road.
 The proposal is supported by an indicative parameter and layout plans which show roughly how a scheme of 75 dwellings with open space could potentially be accommodated on the site.
 It is also supported by indicative dwelling designs to show how properties on the site could look.